 Click on the Images tab.
-You'll see a template containing a number of boxes with fields for information.
+You'll see a template containing boxes with fields for information.

-To upload an image, choose a box in the template and click Upload File.
+To upload an image, choose a box in the template and either drag your image into the box or click Upload File.

 Important when naming images: There's a 100-character limit for images, including spaces.
 Don't use special characters or symbols in the names of your image files.